Hello

 7 way test strip

-Balance your Alkalinity then your PH
+Check and Balance your Alkalinity then your PH

 Total Alkalinity 60-120 ppm